Nicola2309/-MS2/README.md

 ![Tuscany Thermal Wellness Responsive Design](https://github.com/Nicola2309/-MS2/blob/master/assets/images/readme-pics/ami-responsive.png)

-*Tuscany Thermal Wellness*  is a fictional website that aims to promote hot springs and Spa's of Tuscany and the related activities in those areas, and provide the user with a list of beautiful, tried and highly recommended places to visit in Tuscany.
+*Tuscany Thermal Wellness*  is a fictional travel company website that aims to promote hot springs and Spa's of Tuscany and the related activities in those areas, and provide the user with a list of beautiful, tried and highly recommended places to visit in Tuscany.
 The content online about all the places to go and visit is generally too overwhelming for the user to pick their best choice in a new environment.

 The idea for this project came to me in my numerous visits in the thermal sites in southern Tuscany, and I realized that those areas